The 137th White House Easter Egg Roll

 April 6, 2015

-On Monday, April 6th, 2015, the First Family will host the 137th annual White House Easter Egg Roll.
-This year’s theme is “#GimmeFive,” and more than 35,000 people will gather on the South Lawn to join in the celebrations.
-Keeping history alive, the event will feature sports and fitness zones, cooking demonstrations, and Easter classics such as the egg roll and egg hunt, live music and storytelling.
-In addition to all of the fun, the day’s activities will encourage children to lead healthy, active lives in support of the First Lady’s Let’s Move! initiative.
+On Monday, April 6th, 2015, the First Family hosted the 137th annual White House Easter Egg Roll.
+This year’s theme was “#GimmeFive,” and more than 35,000 people gathered on the South Lawn to join in the celebrations.
+Keeping history alive, the event featured sports and fitness zones, cooking demonstrations, and Easter classics such as the egg roll and egg hunt, live music and storytelling.
+In addition to all of the fun, the day’s activities encouraged children to lead healthy, active lives in support of the First Lady’s Let’s Move! initiative.

 White House Keepsake Eggs

 This year’s White House Easter Egg Roll featured five souvenir eggs.
 Four of the eggs are painted in festive colors – sea breeze blue, sunburst orange, petunia purple, and spring green.
 These eggs feature the stamped signatures of the President and First Lady on the back.
 The fifth egg, the “Bo and Sunny” egg, is a natural American Birchwood egg that is included only in the 2015 5-pack Collector’s Egg Set.
 This egg has the stamped “signatures” and “paw prints” of Bo and Sunny on the back.